 Alcohol abuse also contributes to this type of anemia since alcohol interferes with folate metabolism in the liver, resulting in a profound depletion of folate stores.
 Patients with neoplastic diseases and such skin diseases as chronic exfoliative dermatitis are also are at risk for folic acid anemia.

 Folic acid deficiency anemia is common during pregnancy.
 Both folate and iron are essential for red cell production and during pregnancy there is an increased need to supply both the mother and the developing infant(s).
 This type of anemia is common in newborns because of the increasing survival rates of premature infants.
 Not only can it be a danger to the mother, but also contributes to fetal malformations.
 The most common birth defect resulting from a deficiency of this vitamin is spina bifida.
+During the 1980s, a considerable body of evidence accumulated stating that spina bifida and other neural tube defects were associated with folate deficiency.
+It is now widely recognized that folate supplements are necessary and best started before pregnancy occurs since closure of the neural tube occurs by day 28 of pregnancy.

 This is generally long before the woman knows she is pregnant.
 It was also established that receiving enough folate from fortified foods was nearly impossible and supplements were highly recommended.